rwtodd/org.rwtodd.crypto.spritz/scala_version/README.md

 # spritz_cipher, Scala Version
 A scala implementation of the Spritz sponge-like stream cipher.

-I wrote this one before the java version, but the java version turned out so much more compactly compiled I decided to stick with it.
-After all, I can still access it from scala code if I want.
+This is actually the first version I wrote, as a way to get familiar with scala.
+In March 2016, I refactored the code so it gives you a FilterStream like the java version does.

-I'm storing the scala version here for pasterity.
+The code itself is much nicer than the java version, however so far the java version compiles down to a much more compact JAR file.
+It will be interesting to see what happens with Scala 2.12.